Dublit-Development/ollama-api/README.md

 # Run the pip install command
 pip install -r requirements.txt
 ```

+## VALDI Modular LLM Fontend
+This project contains a user interface for interacting with various language models through chat in the browser.
+It integrates with the Modular LLM backend server to allow users to select different models, send messages, and view responses.

+The Modular LLM backend server can be found at the following [Github](https://github.com/Dublit-Development/ollama-api)

+It would be great if you can support the project and give it a ⭐️.

+### Features

+- **Dynamic Model Selection**: Users can select from a range of installed language models to interact with.
+- **Installation Management**: Users can install or uninstall models by dragging them between lists.
+- **Chat Interface**: Interactive chat area for users to communicate with the chosen language model.
+- **Support for Text-to-Image Generation**: It includes a feature to send requests to a Stable Diffusion endpoint for text-to-image creation.
+- **Image Uploads for LLaVA**: Allows image uploads when interacting with the LLaVA model.

+### Frontend

+- **HTML**: `templates/index.html` provides the structure of the chat interface and model management area.
+- **JavaScript**: `static/js/script.js` contains all the interactive logic, including event listeners, fetch requests, and functions for managing models.
+- **CSS**: `static/css/style.css` presents the styling for the web interface.

+### Proxy-Backend

+- **Python with Flask**: `main.py` acts as the server, handling the various API endpoints, requests to the VALDI endpoint, and serving the frontend files.
+While python, this is more of a frontend file than backend; similar to cloud functions on firebase.
+It functions as a serverless backend endpoint, but is a proxy to your real backend

+### API Endpoints
+This directly interacts with the Backend Server hosted on VALDI.

+- `/`: Serves the main chat interface.
+- `/api/chat`: Handles chat messages sent to different language models.
+- `/api/llava`: Specialized chat handler for the LLaVA model that includes image data.
+- `/txt2img`: Endpoint for handling text-to-image generation requests.
+- `/list-models`: Returns the list of available models installed on the server.
+- `/install-model`: Installs a given model.
+- `/uninstall-model`: Uninstalls a given model.
+- `/install`: Endpoint used for initial setup, installing necessary components.

+### Installation Instructions

+To get the VALDI Modular LLM Chat Interface running:

+1. Fork or clone this repository to your local machine or Replit environment.
+2. Install the required Python modules with `pip install -r requirements.txt` or run the program to install dependencies on Replit.
+4. Set the `VALDI_ENDPOINT` stored in secrets on Replit environment variable to your backend's endpoint.
+5. Run `main.py` to start the Flask server.
+6. Access the web interface by opening `localhost:81` in your web browser (or the port you configured), or in the webview of Replit.

 ## Credits ✨
 This project would not be possible without continous contributions from the Open Source Community.
 ### Ollama